 The minor in anthropology consists of six courses, including:

-- ANTH 103A or B, Introduction to Anthropology
+- ANTH H103, Introduction to Anthropology

 - An ethnographic area course

-- three other courses at the 200 or 300 level, including one course at the 300 level.
+- Three other courses at the 200 or 300 level, including one course at the 300 level.

 Minors must take a minimum of three courses in the Haverford department.
 All minor programs require approval of the minor advisor.